Paso Fino: Importation and development in the United States

 The rise of the Paso Fino in the United States began in the 1950s and 1960s.
 The first Paso Finos in the United States were imported by members of the armed services, who purchased the horses while stationed in Puerto Rico.
 This stock provided some of the first Paso Finos bred in the United States.

 Colombian Pasos came to the United States beginning with a rancher who visited Colombia and purchased quite a number of the horses to work his cattle.
 He introduced the second strain into the US.
 While the two strains are still bred individually to retain their purity, they are also crossbred to produce the best of both strains.

 Today, the Paso Fino Horse Association (PFHA) oversees and regulates registered Paso Finos in the US.
 It was founded in 1972 under the name "American Paso Finos", later changing to its current name.
 It registers and promotes both Puerto Rican and Colombian horses, and under the PFHA, the two groups have been frequently crossbred.
 As the numbers of Colombian horses have begun to significantly outnumber those of Puerto Rican bloodlines, a trend has developed favoring preservation breeding to preserve the bloodlines of each group.

-The American Trote & Trocha Association formed to promote the horses, primarily of Colombian breeding, that perform a diagonal ambling gait known as the "Trocha".
-The Trocha differs from the classic lateral ambling gait of the Paso Fino.